ishanabhandari/python_analytics/beneficial_effects_of_handwashing/readme.md

 However, the nurses in Clinic 2 worked exclusively in the maternity ward.

-There are 2 datafiles -
+Under the data folder there are 2 datafiles -
 1. monthly_deaths.csv ---> This file has the date, the number of births, and the number of deaths
 2. yearly_deaths_by_clinic.csv ---> This file has the date, the number of births, the number of deaths, and the name of the Clinic.